blackcoffe69/Global-terror-report/README.md

 1. Attack type 1, Sum of attack type by Bombing/Explosion was 129 and sum in a day was 709
 2. Attack type 1,Sum of attack type by Armed assault was 24 and sum in a day was 158
 3. Attack type 1,Sum of attack type by Unknown was 9 nd sum in a day was 14
-4. Attack type 1, Sum of attack type by Assasination was 1 anad sum in a day was 14
+4. Attack type 1, Sum of attack type by Assassination was 1 anad sum in a day was 14

 ### Sum of People Wounded in a Day :